esl/MongooseIM/doc/getting-started/Installation.md

 === "CentOS compatible: AlmaLinux / Rocky Linux"

     An ODBC (RDBMS) driver must be installed on your machine to unpack and install from RPM packages.
 Enter the following command in a terminal window to install the latest unixODBC driver:

     ```bash
     sudo yum install unixODBC
     ```

     Once the RPM file is downloaded, open a terminal window and navigate to the directory containing the package.
 Use the following command to unpack and install MongooseIM:

     ```bash
     sudo rpm -i mongooseim_[version here].rpm
     ```

+!!! info
+    Packages for older systems (Ubuntu Focal, Debian Bullseye, Debian Buster, AlmaLinux 8, Rocky Linux 8) include a bundled OpenSSL 3.x, as this version is required for MongooseIM to function correctly, but is not available in the official repositories for these distributions.
+    If your system already has OpenSSL 3.x installed, the package will detect and use the system version instead of the bundled one.

 ## Docker